Incense has been used over the centuries in a variety of religious, spiritual and cultural practices from China and Japan to India and Arabia.

-A tribute to the company’s original office and a play on words (“hell’s passage”), it makes the most of the religious connotations of the genre with pronounced notes of cedar and incense evoking a peaceful ambience.
+A tribute to the company’s original office and a play on words (“hell’s passage”), it makes the most of the religious connotations of the genre with pronounced notes of cedar and incense evoking a peaceful ambiance.

 Incense fragrances can sometimes be too austere.
 This one avoids that in the drydown.
 White lily and amber add sweetness to the blend, while white musk softens the edges.

 For an EDT, this is surprisingly powerful stuff and lingers on the skin and clothing many hours after application.

 The Paris-based niche brand specialises in luxurious fragrances made from the best ingredients, and Oud Vendôme is typical of its modern approach to perfumery.